 -

-is a flat map with arbitrary keys and values.
+datais a flat map with arbitrary keys and values.
 All values MUST be strings, the keys MUST be identifier-compatible.
-A kind might imply presence of specific keys indata
+A kind might imply presence of specific keys indata.

 This protocol message is symmetric to messages in bulk API.